FERC largely accepts ISO-NE’s Pay-for-Performance proposal and part of NEPOOL’s alternate proposal to help boost resource performance in New England

 FERC has instructed the ISO to submit a compliance filing within 45 days with Tariff revisions reflecting the provisions directed in the order.

-Read more about the ISO’s pay-for-performance proposal in the ISO Newswire articles, SPI News: ISO-NE submits proposal to strengthen performance incentives in New England’s Forward Capacity Market and Article by ISO-NE CEO on the benefits of ISO-NE’s Pay-for-Performance proposal featured in Public Utilities Fortnightly.
+Read more about the ISO’s pay-for-performance proposal in the ISO Newswire articles, ISO-NE submits proposal to strengthen performance incentives in New England’s Forward Capacity Market and Article by ISO-NE CEO on the benefits of ISO-NE’s Pay-for-Performance proposal featured in Public Utilities Fortnightly.

 - Industry News & Developments

 - wholesale markets